michaelstaake/PuppyFTP/README.md

 npm run build:linux  # Linux AppImage + .deb
 ```

+Note: As we have not implemented code signing, you may receive warnings from your OS about running unknown programs, or in some cases, false positives from certain AV software.
+This is expected behavior and is safe to ignore.

 ## AI Features

 PuppyFTP must be connected to an OpenAI-compatible endpoint, whether running on your PC, on a self-hosted AI server, or cloud API.
 For your convenience, we have some presets that you can access by typing / in the Base URL input field.